Engine

 Replacing exhaust hose

-To install the hose, feed one end of the hose down between the engine and engine bed on the port side just forward of the oil filter.
+To install the hose, feed one end of the hose down between the engine and engine bed on the port side just aft of the oil filter takeoff.
 Feed the other end of the hose over the exhaust manifold fitting while putting a bend in the hose near the exhaust manifold.
 Bending it is the secret to getting it straight on to the fitting.
 I used a hi-temp RTV (silicone) gasket maker to cover the fitting before slipping on the hose.
-Once hose is all the way on the fitting, put on two hose clamps to hold it in place.
+Once the hose is all the way on the fitting, put on two hose clamps to hold it in place.

 Remove the four screws that hold down the Hydro-Hush muffler.
-Align the hose with the Hydro-Hush and put the hose on the hitting (make sure to first put RTV on the fitting).
+Align the hose with the Hydro-Hush and put the hose on the lower (angled) fitting (make sure to first put RTV on the fitting).
 Then, adjust hose angle to get the Hydro-Hush back to its mounting position and screw it down.
 Put two hose clamps on this end of the hose.

 To create enough room to maneuver the hose between the engine bed and the engine I carved away about 3/8" of material on the top edge.
 There's a 1/4" stainless steel plate inside the fiberglass that I cut away.